xames3/smart/docs/source/index.rst

         :octicon:`flame` Writing PyTorch from scratch
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-        A subset of core PyTorch features and behaviours re-implemented in pure Python.
+        A subset of core PyTorch features re-implemented in Python.

         .. repository:: xames3/slowtorch